sindresorhus/sindresorhus.github.com/data/apps/photo-widget.md

 #### Why are the images in the widget not full quality?

-Widgets get very little system resources so it's not possible to load a high resolution image.
+Widgets get very few system resources so it's not possible to load a high-resolution image.

 If you work at Apple, you know what to do:
 - [FB8832751](https://github.com/feedback-assistant/reports/issues/177)